 - His Dark Materials — the Philip Pullman series of novels gets a grand BBC adaptation that stars James McAvoy, Lin-Manuel Miranda, and Dafne Keen.
 Two seasons have been ordered.
 Production is shot in Wales.
 High hopes for this one.

-- Game of Thrones — A prequel series starring Naomi Watts is heading your way following the conclusion of the series this Spring.
+- Game of Thrones — A prequel series starring Naomi Watts and Miranda Richardson (!!) is heading your way following the conclusion of the series this Spring.
 It won’t air until 2020, but Martin and Jane Goldman wrote the pilot script which is supposedly set a thousand years prior to the current series.
 SJ Clarkson directs and production begins in Ireland this summer.
 Four other concepts were also developed and are still in consideration, but the cable network is resisting going to this rich well too often.
 Smart.

 - I Know This Much Is True — Mark Ruffalo stars and EPs this adaptation of Wally Lamb’s charming novel about a set of twins.

 - The Nix — Meryl Streep is set to star in this adaptation of Nathan Hill’s fun novel as a trouble-making mother.

-- The Time Traveler’s Wife — Audrey Niffenegger’s novel gets a second chance following the poorly received feature version starring Eric Bana and Rachel McAdams.
+- The Time Traveler’s Wife — Audrey Niffenegger’s terrific novel gets a second chance following the poorly received feature version starring Eric Bana and Rachel McAdams.
 Series order.

 - The Nevers — Joss Whedon’s return to series television is not an adaptation, but it sure sounds like a Victorian Era-set Buffy the Vampire Slayer as it’s about women who secretly battle demons.
 Doesn’t matter.
 I’m in.
 Hope it’s good.
 Series order.
 Laura Donnelly (Outlander) set to star.

 - Deadwood — David Milch’s period Western returns for a 2-hour movie follow-up with Ian MacShane ready to cuss up a storm.
-Premieres this Spring.
+Premieres May 31st.
 This is HBO’s rare re-boot.
 Here’s the Trailer.
 Perhaps, we’ll see a follow up to Sex And The City.
 I sure hope so.
 Where ya been, Charlotte?